 |Search Engine Jumpstart:||$2.99 per month (Billed annually at $35.88 per year)|

 Bluehost's hosting plan comparison review

 Which plan should I get?
 That is what this section aims to help you find out …

-So what are the differences between the Basic, Plus, Prime and Pro hosting packages?
-Here is a comparison of Basic vs. Plus plan, Plus vs. Prime plan, and Prime vs. Pro plan.
+So what are the differences between the Basic, Plus, Choice Plus and Pro hosting packages?
+Here is a comparison of Basic vs. Plus plan, Plus vs. Choice Plus plan, and Choice Plus vs. Pro plan.

 Bluehost Basic vs. Plus Review